gpratik143/Clg-Website/README.md

 # Clg-Website
-Here is a Simple Website of My University
+Here is a Simple Website of My University using HTML , JS , CSS .